 - We can do a market survey

-- We are target oriented and want to succeed
+- We are target-oriented and want to succeed

-- Raising awareness of the need to find a warm home for dogs
+- Raising awareness of the need to find a warm home for dogs.

 About 800 school students and their families.

-Plus teachers and other school staff.
+Plus, teachers and other school staff.

-Minus 200 students that are from the same family.
+Minus, 200 students that are from the same family.

-Fewer students who already have a dog.
+Minus, the number of students who already have a dog.

-Minus the students whose parents are strongly opposed to adopting a dog.
+Minus, the students whose parents are strongly opposed to adopting a dog.

-Young entrepreneurs Plan - 4thth graders
+Young Entrepreneurs Plan - 4thth Graders

 Action Plan - Phase I

-1. Planning and conducting this survey, which is attached to the program (1st graders)
+1. Planning and conducting this survey.

-3. The young entrepreneurs will be trained on how to present the survey: a brief introduction about who they are?
-What is the plan?
-The importance of the project, the importance of providing credible and honest answers from respondents.
+3. The young entrepreneurs will be trained on how to present the survey:

-The survey is intended for all students in the school and will be conducted orally by young entrepreneurs, students from the school.
+The survey is intended for all students in the school and will be conducted orally by young entrepreneurs (students from the school).